Peacemakerr/Hands-on-Machine-Learning-with-Scikit-Learn-TensorFlow/README.md

 # Hands-on-Machine-Learning-notes
+## Good Tutorials and Practices
-AS a beginner, this is neccessary for reading this book
+AS a beginner, this is neccessary to read this book.